microsoft/makecode-csp/content/unit-4/day-7/cryptography.md

 ### 5. Homework

 * Read pages 21-36 of Blown to Bits Chapter 5.
-* Students should answer the questions on the [Homework: Blown to Bits Chp.
-5 p.
-21-36 Question]() page.
+* Students should answer the questions on the <a href="/unit-4/day-7/homework">Homework: Blown to Bits Chapter 5 pages 21-36 Questions</a> page.